International Students: All you need to know

 Confirming your arrival on campus and safety commitments

-You must complete the form Entering Canada as a Université Laval International Student.
-This requirement applies to international students arriving in Canada for the first time as well as those returning after staying in another country.
+You must complete the form Entering Canada as a Université Laval International Student as soon as possible.
+This requirement applies to international students arriving in Canada for the first time, those returning after staying in another country, as well as regular international students and international students on exchange.

 Before you complete this form, have the following documents on hand: